History of health care reform in the United States: 19th century

 Another of the earliest health care proposals at the federal level was the 1854 Bill for the Benefit of the Indigent Insane, which would have established asylums for the indigent insane, as well as the blind and deaf, via federal land grants to the states.
 This bill was proposed by activist Dorothea Dix and passed both houses of Congress, but was vetoed by President Franklin Pierce.
 Pierce argued that the federal government should not commit itself to social welfare, which he stated was the responsibility of the states.

 After the American Civil War, the federal government established the first system of medical care in the South, known as the Freedmen's Bureau.
 The government constructed 40 hospitals, employed over 120 physicians, and treated well over one million sick and dying former slaves.
 The hospitals were short-lived, lasting from 1865 to 1870.
 Freedmen's Hospital in Washington, D.C. remained in operation until the late nineteenth century when it became part of Howard University.

+In 1890, then president Benjamin Harrison voiced his support for a fund that would provide working people with security against incapacity caused by old age, accident or sickness.

 The next major initiative came in the New Deal legislation of the 1930s, in the context of the Great Depression.